camptocamp/tilecloud-chain/tilecloud_chain/USAGE.rst

 The ``grid`` describes how the tiles are arranged.

-Especially on ``s3`` be careful to choose every of the grid settings before generating the tiles.
+Especially on ``s3`` or ``azure``be careful to choose every of the grid settings before generating the tiles.
 If you change one of them you must regenerate all the tiles.

 The ``resolutions`` in [px/m] describes all the resolutions available for this layer.
 For a raster layer, have a look to the maximum resolution of the source files.
 It is not needed to generate tiles at smaller